Why Your Business Needs Multilingual Customer Support

 If your customers are awake while your team’s asleep, you’ve got a problem.
 Make sure you’re offering help during your customers’ active hours, even if that means shifting schedules or hiring across regions.
 It’s a simple tweak that can seriously improve the customer experience.

-5. Developing comprehensive multilingual knowledge base
+5. Developing a comprehensive multilingual knowledge base

 6. Cross-cultural best practices

 Even a perfect translation can fall flat if the tone or phrasing feels off.
-Take time to understand cultural context and hire experts who can pick up on this nuance.
+Take time to understand the cultural context and hire experts who can pick up on this nuance.
 For instance, what sounds friendly in English might come across as too informal in Japanese or too stiff in Spanish.
-Pay attention to local norms, and adjust accordingly.
+Pay attention to local norms and adjust accordingly.

 7. Communicate your support availability clearly

-Customers don’t expect around-the-clock support across every channel and language—but they do appreciate transparency.
+Customers don’t expect around-the-clock support across every channel and language – but they do appreciate transparency.

 If you serve a global audience, keep in mind that customers in different time zones may reach out outside your regular business hours.
 Let them know when they can expect a response.